andela/ah-leagueOfLegends/PULL_REQUEST_TEMPLATE.md

 ```

-## Screenshots if availble to support PR
+## Screenshots if available to support PR

 ```